isc-projects/kea/doc/guide/ddns.rst

    User contexts were designed for hook libraries, which are not yet supported for DHCP-DDNS server configuration.

-User contexts can store arbitrary data as long as it has valid JSON syntax and its top level element is a map (i.e. the data must be enclosed in curly brackets).
+User contexts can store arbitrary data as long as the file has valid JSON syntax and the top-level element is a map (i.e. the data must be enclosed in curly brackets).

-User contexts can be specified on global scope, ddns domain, dns server, tsig key, and loggers.
+User contexts can be specified on global scope, DDNS domain, DNS server, TSIG key, and loggers.
 One other useful usage is the ability to store comments or descriptions; the parser translates a "comment" entry into a user context with the entry, which allows a comment to be attached inside the configuration itself.